rakyll/drive/README.md

 `drive` is a tiny program to pull or push [Google Drive](https://drive.google.com) files.
 You need at least go1.2 installed in order to build the program.

+ `drive` was originally developed by [Burcu Dogan](https://github.com/rakyll) while working on the Google Drive team.

+However, she no longer has the time to work on it so I am it's new maintainer.

 ## Installation

     go get github.com/odeke-em/drive/cmd/drive